Table of Contents

 The simplest way to leverage the distributed SR label state in the network is for traffic to follow IGP shortest path, while leveraging ECMP through the network.
 In this case, an ingress LER will simply push an SR label (derived from node SID) onto the incoming traffic corresponding to the next-hop towards that destination.
 Alternatively, if any traffic engineering is desired, the ingress LERs can then use the SIDs, encoding them in the packet header to define a path through the network, either using a single SID to the destination node or as an ordered list of SIDs defining an alternate path from the IGP shortest path.

-Segment routing label distribution in the IGP and LDP label distribution are similar in the sense that they are both “plug and play”.
-They are easy to configure, labels are automatically advertised amongst the routers when an adjacency peering is formed and there are no label switched paths (LSPs) to manually configure.
-Additionally, both LDP and SR form stateless multipoint-to-point LSPs derived automatically for each node.
+Comparing Segment Routing to LDPSegment routing label distribution in the IGP and LDP label distribution are similar in the sense that they are both “plug and play”.
+Hence, they are easy to configure, labels are automatically advertised amongst the routers when an adjacency peering is formed and there are no label switched paths (LSPs) to manually configure.
+Additionally, both LDP and SR form stateless MP2P LSPs derived automatically for each node.
 It is this simplicity in deployment that made LDP popular and is one reason segment routing is being adopted so readily.

 This, however, is where the similarity ends.
-Fundamentally, LDP relies on IGP state, and features like the Label Distribution Protocol - Interior Gateway Protocol (LDP-IGP) sync were introduced so that they always remain in sync, reducing the possibility of traffic black holing.
+Fundamentally, LDP relies on IGP state, and features like the LDP-IGP sync were introduced so that they always remain in sync, reducing the possibility of traffic blackholing.
 With label distribution directly done by IGP, this issue is now moot.
 In segment routing, nodes and prefixes have globally unique labels assigned throughout the domain, whereas in LDP, these labels are locally significant, assigned a unique value at every hop.
 Global labels significantly reduce data plane state at every network hop.
 Depending on vendor implementation choices, an implementation with LDP independent LSP control mode can proliferate unnecessary control and data plane state, resulting in scaling challenges.

-SR also enables traffic engineering capabilities and has support for V6 address family derived inherently from the routing protocol, but constraint-based routing label distribution protocol (CB-LDP) was never deployed for traffic engineering.
+SR also enables TE capabilities and has support for V6 address family derived inherently from the routing protocol, but CR-LDP was never deployed for traffic engineering.
 V6 support in LDP is generally lacking from both the implementation and deployment fronts.

 Traffic Engineering in Segment Routing